|

 TREATMENT?

-A. When a structural pest control company is
+When a structural pest control company is

 hired, it is accountable to both the buyer and